hellosweta/NextMove/README.md

 # NextMoveSF

 [NextMoveSF][nextmovesf] is a data visualization tool that helps people pick the San Francisco neighborhood that's right for them.
+Users choose the criteria that matter to them, and NextMoveSF displays a heat map of hotspots that match their preferences.
 It utilizes React.js with a Redux implementation of Flux architecture on the frontend, and Ruby on Rails on the backend.

 ![Map][map]

 ## Features

-+ Interactive heatmapping of various San Francisco datasets
++ Interactive heatmapping of various types of data (i.e. crime, restaurants, transit)
 + Engagement with realtime data from SF OpenData, Google Places, and Yelp
 + Efficient communication with multiple external API's including Socrata, BART.gov, SFMTA, Google Places, and Yelp Fusion
 + Additional data visualization charts and detailed breakdown for localized radius searches